alethiagospeltruth/study/genesis_3.md

     and between your offspring[a] and hers;
 he will crush[b] your head,
     and you will strike his heel.”
-* God asks questions to both Adam and Eve, but there was no benefit in questioning Satan.
+* God does not question Satan.
+There was no benefit in questioning Satan.
 * Their is now a natural aversion between mankind and serpents.

 > he will crush[b] your head and you will strike his heel.”
 * This is the first occurrence of the Gospel
-* Mans sin does not negate God's sovereignty
 * An entire sermon could easily be done right here
+* Genesis 3:15 has been called the protoevangelium, the first gospel.
+Luther said of this verse: "This text embraces and comprehends within itself everything noble and glorious that is to be found anywhere in the Scriptures."
+(Leupold)
+* There is no doubt this is a prophecy of Jesus' ultimate defeat of Satan.
+* God's plan wasn't "set back" when Adam and Eve sinned, because God's plan was to bring forth something greater than man in the innocence of Eden.
+God wanted more than innocent man; His plan is to bring forth redeemed man. - David Guzik
+* Redeemed man - this being who is greater than innocent man - is only possible because man had something to be redeemed from.
+* `Mans sin does not negate God's sovereignty`

 ### Curse on the Woman
 >16 To the woman he said,